 Those who are convicted and sentenced to imprisonment for at least 12 months or are convicted of certain prescribed crimes (such as sexual offences involving children) face mandatory visa cancellation.
 Conviction for other crimes does not mandate visa cancellation but renders it a possibility.

 Deportation or removal from Australia can severely impact your life and relationships.
-If you are facing criminal charges and you hold an Australian visa, whether temporary or permanent, seek legal advice from an experienced specialist in criminal law to ensure your rights are protected.
+If you are facing criminal charges and hold either a temporary or permanent Australian visa, it is crucial to seek legal advice from an experienced criminal law specialist to ensure your rights are protected.

 Unlawful non-citizens should seek advice from an Immigration Lawyer before making any decisions regarding their immigration status or leaving Australia voluntarily.
 Depending on the circumstances, it may be possible for an unlawful non-citizen to ‘regularise’ their immigration status with an onshore visa application, such as by obtaining a bridging visa.